-Aim 3: Functional characterization of essential genes in Cryptococcus neoformans.
+Aim 3: Functional characterization of environmental response genes in Cryptococcus neoformans.

 Objective:

-From the data obtained from Aims 1 and 2 I will use a combination of integrative skills and methodologies to identify essential genes and understand their biological function in Cryptococcus neoformans during the early stages of infection.
-High-throughput sequencing technology is rapidly becoming the standard method for measuring RNA expression levels and identifying differentially expressed genes in 2 or more conditions.
-Strategies to characterize gene/protein function fall into 2 multidisciplinary categories:

-Bioinformatics analysis

-Experimental investigation and validation

-Bioinformatic techniques assign functional data by searching for well characterized relatives in sequence databases.
-While this approach has proven to be very successful it must be verified experimentally.
-The development of advanced genetic tools and the completed sequencing and annotation of Serotype A and D genomes have greatly accelerated the efforts to understand the molecular mechanisms of pathogenesis of this fungus.
+I will identify critical genes and probe their biological function in Cryptococcus neoformans during infection-mimicking models.
+Analysing gene expression in aims 1 and 2 will identify genes and pathways that are differentially expressed in cells responding to their environment including bacterial components.
+My next objective is to investigate how these differentially expressed genes affect the Cryptococcus response, by knocking them out using CRISPR-Cas9 systems that already work in the Wallace and E. Bayne labs.
+The development of advanced genetic tools and the completed sequencing and annotation of Cryptococcus genomes have greatly accelerated the efforts to understand the molecular mechanisms of pathogenesis of this fungus.

 Method: